Degree Level:

 Major, Minor

 Why are we here?
+What are the limits of knowledge?
 What is the meaning of life?
-What is identity?
+How should we relate to our social and natural environments?

-Philosophy is the study of life.
-With an emphasis on moral and ethical thought, it is a place to ponder, discuss, and expand one’s knowledge of life and the universe.
+Philosophy invites us to study the most fundamental aspects of life.
+With an emphasis on moral and ethical thought, studying Philosophy at the Mount creates a place to ponder, discuss, and expand your knowledge of the nature of reality, knowledge and truth, and the good life.
 Come ask (and hopefully answer!) some of life’s biggest questions with us.

-Here's what makes the Mount's Philosophy minor unique:
+Here's what makes the Mount's Philosophy major unique:

 St. Thomas Aquinas